chrissiwaffler/notes/content/git.md

   ```bash
   git init
   ```
-- preparing a commit is called staging; it means you add files to the index that will be used for the next commit
+- preparing a commit is called staging: it means you add files to the index that will be used for the next commit
 	```bash
 	# adding a single file
 	git add path/to/file